wpswings/membership-for-woocommerce/README.txt

 25. Google Recaptcha Setting
 26. Membership User’s Community
 27. BuddyPress Integration
+28. Pdf Compatibility

 == Changelog ==

+= 3.0.0 - Released on 25 July 2025 =
+* New: Compatibility with PDF Generator For WP Plugin by WP Swings
+* New: Compatibility with Event Tickets Manager for WooCommerce Plugin by WP Swings
+* Fix: Prevent user to purchase same membership multiple times
+* New: Compatibility with latest WP(6.8.2) & WC(10.0.4)

 = 2.9.0 - Released on 12 June 2025 =
 * New : Compatibility with BuddyPress